[Laravel11] What to do when null or false is obtained from Auth Facade during Middleware processing [Auth::]

 return Application::configure(basePath: dirname(__DIR__)) ->withRouting( web: __DIR__.'/../routes/web.php', commands: __DIR__.'/../routes/console.php', health: '/up', then: function () { Route::middleware([ 'web', HogeMiddleware::class, ]); } ) ->withMiddleware(function (Middleware $middleware) { $middleware->web(prepend: [ HogeMiddleware::class, ]); }) ->withExceptions(function (Exceptions $exceptions) { // })->create();

-To be honest, I'm still not used to it.
+honest, I'm still not very used to it.

-If I use it like this, even if I use the Auth facade, I get null or false, so I can't get the authenticated user or anything related to it (or so I thought).
+If you use it as is, even if you use the Auth facade, you'll get null or false, and you won't be able to retrieve the authenticated user or anything related to them (at least not before).

 Solution (main topic)

-This was also the case in Laravel 10, but it involves setting priority.
+This was also present in Laravel 10, and it involves setting the priority.

-In 10, Laravel's default middleware was grouped as follows:
+In version 10, Laravel's default middleware was grouped as follows:

 protected $middlewareGroups = [ 'web' => [ \App\Http\Middleware\EncryptCookies::class, \Illuminate\Cookie\Middleware\AddQueuedCookiesToResponse::class, \Illuminate\Session\Middleware\StartSession::class, \Illuminate\View\Middleware\ShareErrorsFromSession::class, \App\Http\Middleware\VerifyCsrfToken::class, \Illuminate\Routing\Middleware\SubstituteBindings::class, ], ...

-Up until Laravel 10, default middleware was collected in $middlewareGroups.
+Up until Laravel 10, default middleware was grouped into `$middlewareGroups`.

-Custom middleware was executed after the standard middleware, so I didn't really care about it.
+Since custom middleware was executed after the standard middleware, I never really paid much attention to it.

 Upon checking, I found that in order to access user information using Auth, the following two middleware programs must be executed first